-with GCF Founder & President Stuart Rempel
+with GCF Founder & Chairman of the Board Stuart Rempel

 I have a Bachelors degree in business administration and economics.
 After spending 10 years with a family manufacturing business in Saskatchewan, I worked in fund development for a major Christian charity.
 There I gained invaluable experience with administrative and accounting needs of missions.
 In 2002 I launched the Great Commission Foundation, initially to provide estate planning for Christians.
 However, individuals started approaching me with an entirely different need.

 People would come to me and say, “Stuart, I’m doing a project in Haiti and I need to receipt my donors, can you help me?”
 Or, “Stuart, I’m doing a project in Cuba and I need help.
 I need someone to receipt my donors…” or people would come to me and say, “I want to send a bunch of money over to Thailand, can I do it through your foundation so I can get a receipt?”
 That’s how it started.

 The mandate and working relationships with potential missions soon came into focus.

 The Great Commission Foundation (GCF) is a team of skilled administrative and accounting personnel dedicated to using their talents and expertise to enable people to follow God’s calling to fulfill the Great Commission of Jesus Christ.
 GCF is a registered Canadian charity with Canada Revenue Agency (#85992 8483 RR0001).

 OUR MANDATE AND WORKING RELATIONSHIPS WITH MISSIONS

 GCF works exclusively with Christian ministries and projects in a dynamic cooperative relationship.
 Ministries and projects engage in outreach activities and provide on-site personnel while GCF provides essential administrative and accounting expertise to enable them to do their ministry.
 It is a team effort working towards a common goal: the advancement of the Christian faith, education, and the relief of poverty.